-Automotive EC Directives and ECE Regulations require third party approval - testing, certification and production conformity assessment by an independent body.
+Automotive EC Directives and UN Regulations require third party approval - testing, certification and production conformity assessment by an independent body.
 Each Member State is required to appoint an Approval Authority to issue the approvals and a Technical Service to carry out the testing to the Directives and Regulations.
 An approval issued by one Authority will be accepted in all the Member States.

 Routes to certification

 Until the relevant application date for your particular vehicle category (outlined above), existing national arrangements will be in place.
 However, once the relevant application date applies, the following routes to certification will be available to you: